pmaxted/ellc/README.txt

 Generate light curves or radial velocity curves for a binary star system with the ellc light curve model.
 [1]_

-Installation of this module requires python >2.7 and numpy >1.10.0
+Installation of this module requires python 3.x and numpy.
+The anaconda distribution of python3 is recommended.

-To install this module linux-like systems run the following command
+To install this module on linux-like systems run the following command
-$ python setup.py install
+$ pip install ellc
 or to install on your system if you have root access
-$ sudo  python setup.py install
+$ sudo pip install ellc

+Mac OSX - you may need to add a symbolic link so that pip can find the correct version of gfortran, e.g., for macports users ...
+ $ ln -s /opt/local/bin/gfortran-mp-6  /opt/local/bin/gfortran

 Routines in this module: